rucool/dataset_archiving/acoustics_glider/README.md

 2. Process the raw files to .wav using d3read software.

-3. [sort_dmon_wav_files.py](https://github.com/rucool/dataset_archiving/blob/master/acoustics_glider/sort_dmon_wav_files.py): Figure out which files contain deployment data and sort the files into folders to either a) archive directly, or b) split to remove non-deployment data.
+3. [sort_dmon_wav_files.py](https://github.com/rucool/dataset_archiving/blob/master/acoustics_glider/sort_dmon_wav_files.py): Renames all files to use the deployment ID, figures out which files contain deployment data, sorts those files into the "files_to_archive" folder, and determines if any files need to be split to remove to remove non-deployment data.
+Spits out a summary .csv file so you can figure out if you need to split the .wav files.

 4. If files need to be split, use Mark Baumgartner's reformat_dmon_wav_files.sav program to split the .wav files into smaller files.
+Must split ALL of the files because sometimes the program has issues splitting specific files.

-5. [sort_split_dmon_wav_files.py](https://github.com/rucool/dataset_archiving/blob/master/acoustics_glider/sort_split_dmon_wav_files.py): Move the split .wav files that contain deployment data into the "files_to_archive" folder.
+5. [sort_split_dmon_wav_files.py](https://github.com/rucool/dataset_archiving/blob/master/acoustics_glider/sort_split_dmon_wav_files.py): Move the appropriate split .wav files that contain deployment data into the "files_to_archive" folder.